Skip to main content

 Available Adapters

-Static pages served from S3 through CloudFront’s global CDN.
-Edge composition and personalization handled by CloudFront Functions and regional Lambda.
+Static pages and release artifacts served from S3 through CloudFront’s global CDN, with active-release pointers and edge routing handled by AWS-native infrastructure.
 Battle-tested infrastructure trusted by millions of sites.

-Deploy to Vercel’s edge network with full SSR support.
-Vercel handles global distribution, edge functions, and caching.
-If you already use Vercel for your frontend, ACI plugs directly into your existing setup.
+Deploy to Vercel’s edge network with SSR-oriented release support.
+ACI stages the page JSON and route metadata your Vercel-hosted frontend reads at request time, so if you already use Vercel, ACI plugs into your existing setup.

 Why This Matters